ashrafk93/librealsense/readme.md

 <br><br>
 </p>

-<p align="center">RealSense SDK 2.0 is a cross-platform library for RealSense depth cameras.
+<p align="center">RealSense SDK 2.0 is a cross-platform library for RealSense depth cameras11.
 The SDK allows depth and color streaming, and provides intrinsic and extrinsic calibration information.</p>